 How to Stop Your Dog from Digging?

 It is important to pinpoint the reason your dogs dig in the yard, to begin with.
 Once you know your dog’s motivation, you may be able to help stop your dog from digging and find a better alternative.

 Many dogs dig for various reasons.
 Some of these reasons are easy to discern, while others are not too obvious.

-Again, we need to identify first the reason why our dog digs to better address the problem and stop our dog from digging.
+Again, you need to identify the reason to better address the problem and stop our dog from digging.

 Here are some ways to stop your dog from digging.

 If it appears that your dog is digging simply because it’s fun, the key is to provide them with better entertainment, like dog toys.
 Make sure that your dog has plenty of engaging toys to play with.
 Getting them preoccupied with dog toys will take their minds off digging.

 Set aside a few minutes of your time every day to see your dog and bond with him.
 Even if your dog has a large yard area to roam, take your dog on two good walks each day.